Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Background and Motivation

 Moreover, we observe that the semantic code translation via pseudocode is broadly helpful for LLMs in various families and sizes.
 As shown in \Cref{fig: motivation-cpp2rust}, when translating a simple C++ solution of an easy-level LeetCode programming problem into Rust, the powerful Qwen2.5-Coder-32B-Instruct (\textit{abbr.} Qwen32B) fails to produce a correct translation via direct translation, by misusing the \texttt{log2} API in Rust as shown in \Cref{fig: motivation-cpp2rust}(b).
 However, when guided by the corresponding pseudocode of the original program (\Cref{fig: motivation-cpp2rust}(c)), Qwen32B correctly leverages the \texttt{leading\_zeros} API to achieve the intended functionality as shown in \Cref{fig: motivation-cpp2rust}(d).
 Notably, all five studied LLMs (listed in \Cref{table: llminfo}) suffer from similar issues, and all of them except DSCoder generate a correct implementation when provided with pseudocode summarized by themselves as an intermediate step.

-These motivating examples suggest that \textit{{incorporating pseudocode as a semantic representation for transitive translation can promote accurate code translations}}, mirroring the benefits of humans using semantic translation for natural languages.
+These motivating examples suggest that \textit{{incorporating pseudocode as a semantic representation and conducting transitive translation can promote accurate code translations}}, mirroring the benefits of humans using semantic translation for natural languages.
 This is reasonable as the approach guides LLMs to understand code intent and logic and then perform code generation, decomposing a complex task into simpler sub-tasks, and LLMs are skillful in both tasks \cite{llmgoodsummarizer,livecodebench}.
 This enables a new access to achieving code translation, which may bypass LLMs' struggle with direct translation.

-Despite these benefits, the proper use of pseudocode in code translation remains underexplored, e.g., how to effectively translate code via pseudocode, how effective it is when handling distinct source-target PL pairs, and what strengths it entails.
-In addition, pseudocode-based code translation may also face challenges, e.g., the potential error propagation from incorrect pseudocode and the inherent ambiguity in natural language.
-The limitations it entails and potential remedies to overcome the limitations also remain unclear.
+Despite these benefits, the proper use of pseudocode in code translation remains underexplored, e.g., how to effectively translate code via pseudocode, how effective it is when handling different source-target PL pairs, and what strengths it entails.
+In addition, pseudocode-based code translation may also face challenges, e.g., the potential error propagation from incorrect pseudocode and the inherent ambiguity in natural language \cite{incorrectcot}.
+The limitations it entails and potential remedies to overcome the limitations also remain unknown.
 To bridge these gaps, we conduct a systematic investigation of pseudocode-guided code translation.
-Our study aims to provide deeper insights into when and how pseudocode can effectively enhance code translation.
+Our study aims to provide insights into how emulating semantic translation via pseudocode can effectively enhance code translation.